English

 • Number of services by SLAs where agreed service levels are met

-• Number of issues in the services provision which are identified and addressed in an improvement plan
+• Number of issues in the provision of the services which are identified and addressed in an improvement plan

-To conclude, the introduction of SLA allows you to better manage your customers’ expectations, perform metrics monitoring and thus constantly improved service.
-To do this however, it is essential to clearly define the roles and responsibilities of each .
-ITSM will also allow you to make regular checks on your delay and more easily calculated metrics.
+To conclude, the introduction of SLA allows you to better manage your customers’ expectations, perform metrics monitoring and thus constantly improve service.
+To do this, however, it is essential to define the roles and responsibilities of each clearly.
+ITSM will also allow you to regularly check your delay and more easily calculate metrics.